TO THE MEMBERS OF OMKAR SPECIALITY CHEMICALS LIMITED

 |Particulars ||No. of Equity Shares |

-|Equity Capital as on April 1 2015 ||20578004 |
+|Equity Capital as on April 1 2016 ||20578004 |

-|Increase/ Decrease during the year ||NIL |
+|increase/ Decrease during the year ||niL |

-|Equity Capital as on March 31 2016 ||20578004 |
+|Equity Capital as on March 31 2017 ||20578004 |

 Your Company has only one class of Equity Shares and it has neither issued shares withdifferential rights as to dividend voting or otherwise nor issued shares (including sweatequity shares) to the employees or Directors of the Company under any

 TRANSFER TO RESERVES:

-Your Company do not propose to transfer to General Reserve out of the amountavailable for appropriations and an amount of Rs 2689.78 Lakhs is proposed to be retained in theProfit and Loss Account.
+Your company do not propose to transfer any amount to General Reserve out of the amountavailable for appropriations and an amount of Rs 5384.08 lakhs is proposed to be retainedin the Profit and Loss A/c.

-As at March 31 2016 your Company had liquid assets of Rs 1028.77 Lakhs as against Rs1553.98 Lakhs at the previous year end.
+As at March 31 2017 your Company had liquid assets of Rs 1057.74 Lakhs as against Rs663.40 Lakhs at the previous year end.

-Your Company has not accepted any deposits from public within the purview of Section 73& 74 of the Act read with Companies (Acceptance of Deposits) Rules 2014 during thisFinancial Year and as such no amount of principal or interest was outstanding as of theBalance Sheet date.
-The Company has no deposit which is not in compliance with theprovisions of Chapter V of the Act and as the Companies (Acceptance of Deposit) Rules2014.
+Your company has not accepted any deposits from public within the purview of Section 73& 74 of the Act read with companies (Acceptance of Deposits) Rules 2014 during thisFinancial Year and as such no amount of principal or interest was outstanding as of theBalance Sheet date. the company has no deposit which is not in compliance with theprovisions of chapter V of the Act and as the companies (Acceptance of Deposit) Rules2014.

-PARTICULARS OF LOANS GUARANTEE OR INVESTMENTS:
+PARTICULARS OF LOANS GUARANTEE OR INVESTMENTS U/S 186:

-Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Act and Schedule V of the SEBI (Listing Obligation and Disclosure Requirements)Regulations 2015 (hereinafter referred to as "Securities And Exchange Board Of IndiaListing Regulations 2015") are given in the notes to the Financial Statements.
+Details of Loans Guarantees and investments covered under the provisions of Section186 of the Act and Schedule V of the SEBI (Listing Obligation and Disclosure Requirements)Regulations 2015 (hereinafter referred to as "SEBI Listing

-Except as disclosed elsewhere in the Report therehave been no material changes incommitment between the end of Financial
+MATERIAL CHANGES AND COMMITMENT: except as disclosed elsewhere in the Report therehave been no material changes in commitment between the end of Financial

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS: